Unaccompanied Youth and Young Adult Homelessness

 - Home and Healthy for Good

-Here is some preliminary data from the 2016 count, with the full 2016 report to be released this summer.
-Preliminary data on how the funds from the unaccompanied youth and young adult homelessness line item, 4000-0007, have been spent can be found here: February 2017 overview of the impact of demonstration project funding and here: Executive Office of Health and Human Services report from March 1, 2017 to the Legislature on the End Family Homelessness Reserve Fund (line item 1599-0017) and Unaccompanied Homeless Youth Services (line item 4000-0007).
+- Data on how the funds from the unaccompanied youth and young adult homelessness line item, 4000-0007, were spent in FY'16 and early FY'17 can be found here: February 2017 overview of the impact of demonstration project funding and here: Executive Office of Health and Human Services report from March 1, 2017 to the Legislature on the End Family Homelessness Reserve Fund (line item 1599-0017) and Unaccompanied Homeless Youth Services (line item 4000-0007)

 - Special Commission on Unaccompanied Homeless Youth FY'15 Status Report